os-chip-design/caravel_leros_2025/README.md

     git submodule update --init --recursive

-Then build the project as described in [the Docs](docs/source/index.md).
+Then build the project start Docker and follow [the Docs](docs/source/index.md), or as follows:

-This repository contains the DTU subsystem from the [Edu4Chip](https://edu4chip.github.io/) tapeout project.

-Build the Leros with the CF RAM memory:
+    make setup

+For a Mac setup of the CF RAM (it should be included in the `leros-cfram` target on Linux):

-    pip install cf-ipm
+    pip3 install --break-system-packages cf-ipm
     ipm install CF_SRAM_1024x32

+then build and harden Leros with the CF RAM:

     make leros-cfram

+and the wrapper for Caravel:

+    make user_project_wrapper

+Then install the CF tools and the design should be ready for **tapeout** (submit to CF) ;-)

+    cf init
+    cf push

+Or do a precheck first:

+    make precheck
+    DISABLE_LVS=1 make run-precheck

 ## TODO